 I’ll give the basic steps first (which may be all the info advanced users need) and then a more detailed guide afterwards:

 1. Create a new blank text file (e.g. using notepad)

 2. Copy and paste the following lines into the text file:

 Windows Registry Editor Version 5.00 [HKEY_CURRENT_USER\Software\Microsoft\Internet Explorer\SearchUrl\wik] @="http://en.wikipedia.org/w/index.php?search=%s" ":"="%3A"

 This example adds a quick search Keyword of wik for Wikipedia search.

 You can change the wik Keyword and replace the URL with a different site’s search term as you wish.

-Tip: the Keyword is what you will later type into the address bar to search Wikipedia directly.
+Tip: the Keyword is what you will later type into the address bar to browse Wikipedia directly.
 Make it short so it’s quick to type and remember – you could even use w if you won’t be adding any other search engines starting with the same letter.

-To find out the search term used for a different website’s search function, see the guide below these instructions.
+To find out the term used for a different website’s search function, see the guide below these instructions.

 3. Save the file to your desktop with a filename of ie_search.reg – note this has an extension of .reg not .txt